gauravhalnawar1011/github-actions-capstone-project/README.md

     Nightly cron (0 0 * * *) + manual trigger, using actions/stale to label/close inactive issues and PRs.  ￼

 ### How the Pieces Fit Together
-1. PR or push to main → Run Tests.
+1. PR or push to master → Run Tests.
-2. If main changes or a tag is pushed → Build & Push Container Images builds and publishes images, then triggers…
+2. If master changes or a tag is pushed → Build & Push Container Images builds and publishes images, then triggers…
 3. Update GitOps Manifests to roll out the new tag to the chosen environment.
 4. Release Please automates versioning/changelogs across all services.
 5. Export Timing Data collects performance telemetry for the above workflows.